 Our Wonky Solution

-We make use of both wonky raw and dried apples that can often be rejected because they are misshapen, blemished, or deemed the wrong size.
+We make use of both wonky raw and dried apples that can often be rejected because they are misshapen, blemished, or deemed the wrong shape or size.
 Misshapen and oddly sized apples often don’t fit commercial packaging and blemished apples often get discarded before they leave the farm, as they are rejected by consumers.

 But at Spare, all wonkies are welcome.